 As you research lava activity online, be careful as you read forums about where and how to see lava activity.
 Oftentimes, that information is out of date.

 See our where to find lava page to find out where the volcano is active.
-Also check in with the park rangers at the visitors center of Hawaii Volcanoes National Park where they can give you more detailed advice.
+Also check in with the park rangers at the visitors center of Hawaii Volcanoes National Park where they can give you more detailed advice on that particular day.

 3. Ideal lava viewing times are during the three Ds – dusk, dark and dawn.